level2-gis/gisportal/README.md

 1. Checkout into web root to have gisportal folder beside gisapp folder (EQWC)
 1. Setup database connection in application/config/database.php
-1. Setup base_site and other EQWC settings at bottom of application/config/config.php
+1. Setup base_site, default language and other EQWC settings at bottom of application/config/config.php
 1. Edit header_logo.png in assets/img folder.
 1. Enable integration with gisportal in gisapp/client_common/settings.js
 1. To preserve session information from gisapp to gisportal you have to edit php.ini and change line